WrtApp/wreditor/README.md

 ## Initial Setup

-Download and extract the files to where you want to start developing or do a
-    git clone git://github.com/billpatrianakos/Fractionless-Boilerplate.git
+1. Download and extract the files to where you want to start developing or do a git clone git://github.com/billpatrianakos/Fractionless-Boilerplate.git

+2. Set your favorite LESS or SASS compiler to watch the project folder (or use `less.js` client side)

+3. Open up the folder in your favorite editor and start editing!

 ## The Grid